ayu-sharma/landingpage-design/README.md

 pnpm dev
 # or
 bun dev
-Open your browser and visit http://localhost:3000 to view the website.

-📁 Project Structure
-app/page.js: Main page for the single-page layout

-components/: Reusable UI components

-public/: Static assets (images, icons, etc.)

-styles/: Global styles if any

-app/layout.js: Root layout configuration

 ✨ Features
-⚡ Fast and optimized using Next.js App Router
+⚡ Optimized performance with Next.js App Router

-🎨 Elegant and minimal UI with Tailwind CSS
+🎨 Clean and responsive UI using Tailwind CSS

-💫 Smooth transitions and motion effects with Framer Motion
+💫 Animated interactions with Framer Motion

-🔍 Scalable icon system with Lucide React
+🔍 Modern icon system via Lucide React

 📦 Deployment
-This project is ready for deployment on Vercel, the official hosting platform for Next.js applications.

-Deploy in one click:
+Deploy easily on Vercel, the creators of Next.js:

 👉 Deploy with Vercel

-For more information, see the Next.js deployment documentation.
+Learn more in the Next.js Deployment Docs.

 📚 Learn More
 Next.js Documentation
 Framer Motion Docs

-Lucide Icon Library
+Lucide Icons

-Tailwind CSS Guide
+Tailwind CSS Docs

 🤝 Contributing
-Have suggestions or want to contribute?
-Pull requests are welcome!
+Feel free to fork this repository, submit issues, or open pull requests.
+Feedback and contributions are welcome!